rgb-archive/spec/01-rgb.md

 * `0x01` = UTXO-based transaction
 * `...` = SHA256D(TX_HASH || OUTPUT_INDEX_AS_U32)

+### Multi-signature asset ownership

+Multi-signature asset ownership is working in the same way it works for bitcoin: transfer proofs MAY assign RGB assets to a `P2SH` or `P2WSH` address containing multi-signature locking script, while being committed with either Pay-to-contract or OP_RETURN commitment scheme to some other output within the same or other transaction.

+Such assets can be spent with a new transfer proof only under the same circumstances as satoshis under this output: if the unlocking script will satisfy the signing conditions of the locking script.

 ## Exemplified Process Description

 The following Process Description assumes:

 * one-2-one transfers after the issuance (many-to-many transfers are possible);
 * single-asset issuance and transfers (multi-asset issuance and transfers are possible);

 ### Basic Asset Issuance

 1. The issuer prepares the public contract for the asset issuing, with the following structure: